How much should my remodel cost?

 Don’t believe me?
 This article by Angie’s list hits the nail on the head when it comes to reality vs. TV shows, pun intended!

 One of the reasons these average costs may seem high is the design & project development time.
-This period is everything that happens before the first hammer is swung, and for us, is about 40-50% of the work of the project itself!
+This period is everything that happens before the first hammer is swung.
+For a full kitchen remodel, we may spend 30 to 50 hours planning the details of the project.
+This includes everything from layout & aesthetic design, spatial planning, creating a fixed cost proposal, detailing the scope of work by trade for use during construction, scheduling the project ahead of time to avoid delays, and all the while, going back and forth with our clients regarding options.
 While it may seem time consuming up front, it drastically limits issues during the construction phase.
 Check out Our Remodel Process to learn more about what we do at Buck the Builder.

 I’ve received a bid for a remodel that was significantly lower than these averages, why?

 Can you get a remodel for less?
 Of course.
 But when comparing two remodel bids, one of which is significantly lower than the other, you aren’t comparing apples to apples.
-Here are some reasons why your bid may be significantly (more than 20%) lower than these averages:
+Here are some reasons why your bid may be significantly lower than these averages:

 1. You are receiving a lower quality product, meaning one or more of the following: